Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Our Approach

-Then similar to RPN, we attach a small subnet on top of $f_q$ to generate proposals centered at each spatial position of $f_q$.
+\textbf{(3) Proposal Generation for Novel Classes.} We aim to generate proposals for few-shot novel classes both efficiently and effectively.
+In Figure \ref{meta_rpn}, similar to RPN, we attach a small subnetwork on top of $f_q$ to generate proposals centered at each spatial position of $f_q$.
 Specifically, a $3 \times 3$ conv and ReLU layer is used to extract features for multi-scale anchors centered at each spatial position.
+For each novel class, We take the averaged CNN features of the $K$-shot support images as the class prototype $\{{f^c}=\frac{1}{K}\sum_{i=1}^{K}F(I_i^c), c \in \mathcal{C}_{novel}\}$.
+Then in order to get the same feature size as the anchor boxes, we conduct spatial average pooling to get the pooled prototype $f^c_{pool} = \frac{1}{H*W}\sum_{h,w} f^c$ for each novel class, such that $f^c_{pool} \in \mathbb{R}^C$ captures global representation of class $c$.

-Intead of using a \textbf{simple linear object/nonobject classifier in RPN}, we propose to build a \textbf{metric-learning based non-linear classifier} with a lightweight feature fusion network to better calculate the similarity between class prototypes and anchor features.
+Then intead of using a \textbf{simple linear object/nonobject classifier in RPN}, we propose to build a \textbf{metric-learning based non-linear classifier} with a lightweight feature fusion network to better calculate the similarity between the class prototypes and anchor features.

-Based on previous work \cite{fan2020few,xiao2020few}, we propose a stronger feature fusion network with Multiplication (Mult), Subtraction (Sub), and Concatenation (Cat) networks.
-The first two are basic element-wise operations.
-Mult can highlight important and relevant features, and Sub can directly measure the distance between two inputs.
+Based on previous work \cite{fan2020few,xiao2020few}, we propose a stronger feature fusion network with Multiplication (Mult), Subtraction (Sub), and Concatenation (Cat) subnetworks.
+In the first two subnetworks, we perform the basic element-wise fusion operations.
+Mult can highlight relevant and common features, and Sub can directly measure the distance between two inputs.
 Cat can be seen as a learnable operation.
-Although Sub can be learned by Cat and a convolutional layer, we show by experiments that directly learning a useful Cat network is difficult and the other two networks can act as a shortcut, and all three networks are complementary.
-Formally, the feature fusion network is,
+Although Sub can be learned by Cat and a convolutional layer, we show by experiments that directly learning a Cat subnetwork is difficult while the other two subnetworks can act as shortcuts, and all the three subnetworks are complementary.
+Formally,

 where $\Phi_{Mult}$, $\Phi_{Sub}$ and $\Phi_{Cat}$ all consist of a conv and ReLU layer, and $[,]$ denotes channel-wise concatenation.
 Then $f_q^c$ is fed into a binary classification and bbox regression layer to predict proposals.
 The proposed feature fusion network can be naturally implemented with convolutional layers, and is computationally efficient and achieve high recall for novel classes using a few proposals.